Marie-EveGauthier/whatIShouldWatch/README.md

 PHP: don't use PHP 7

+1. Go to the folder Symfony/app/config/
+2. Copy the file parameters.yml.dist and save it as parameters.yml
-Update Symfony/app/config/parameters.yml to reflect your MySQL installation.
+3. Update Symfony/app/config/parameters.yml to reflect
+your MySQL installation.

-Once done, from the Symfony directory:
+4. Once done, from the Symfony directory :

      php app/console doctrine:database:create
      php app/console doctrine:generate:entities Tuto